 Declaration will take Sister Mary, who served the poor in Guntur hospital, a step closer to canonisation

 A portrait of Sister Mary Glowrey hangs at the entrance of the outpatient block of St. Joseph’s General Hospital.
 Flowers are strewn around and a set of lights creates a halo around her face.
-A plaque on the wall calls her as a “pioneer of medical service to women and children.”
+A plaque on the wall calls her a “pioneer of medical service to women and children.”

 The declaration is the first in a series of steps towards canonisation, and some representatives from the Catholic Women’s League in Australia are attending the special mass.